Asymptomatic COVID-19 testing for students

 How to book

-You can also check with your local authority, who may be offering lateral flow tests for residents.
+You can also check with your local authority, who may be offering lateral flow tests for residents at a more convenient location.

 What is a Lateral Flow Antigen Test?